es2323/es2323/README.md

 <div align="center">
   <h2>💡 What I'm Working On?</h2>
   <p>
-    🧠 Project LEVI, in partnership with a friend, we aim to build an AI powered career readiness platform for undergrads.
-Stay tuned!<br/>
+    🧠 Project LEVI, in partnership with a friend, we aim to build an AI powered career readiness platform for undergrads. <br>Stay tuned!<br/>
     </p>
 </div>